Arellano-Bond LASSO Estimator for Dynamic Linear Panel Models: School Opening and COVID-19 Spread

-According to AB-LASSO-SS, we conclude that the opening of K-12 schools one week is associated with an increase in the number of covid-19 cases of about $50\%$ the week after and has a compounded long run increase of more than $100\%$.
-Mask mandates and stay-at-home orders are associated with more modest effects.
-The reduction in the number of cases is about $8\%$ and $12\%$ after a week and about $20\%$ and $30\%$ in the long run, respectively.
+According to AB-LASSO, we conclude that the opening of K-12 schools one week is associated with an increase in the number of COVID-19 cases of about $50\%$ the week after and has a compounded long run increase of nearly $300\%$.
+Allowing college visits one week is associated with approximately an $80\%$ increase in cases in the following week and about a $500\%$ increase in the long run.
+Mask mandates, stay-at-home orders, and banning gatherings have more modest effects.
+The reduction in the number of cases is $10\%$, $7\%$, and $7\%$ after one week and roughly $65\%$, $40\%$, and $45\%$ in the long run, respectively.
 These effects are all statistically and economically relevant.